-I work mostly in mainstream Australian media where ‘the Asian century’ seems like a platitude in the blah-blah-blah realm of public discourse and for years, I’d been feeling like a cranky old ratbag harping on about diversity in an intransigently white environment.
+I work mostly in mainstream Australian media, which is still intransigently white.
 That’s why the Asian Australian Studies Research Network‘s 5th biennial conference last November was so invigorating.

 The most encouraging aspect of the conference was that diversity was a reality and a given, not an ideal or a promise.
 I was among Asian Australians of many colours and ages sharing ideas about the meaning of diaspora, hybridity, diversity and faith, transnationalism, mobilities, gender, art.

 The conference program was itself diverse, with presentations ranging from academic research to community health programs for young gay Asian Australians, theatre, even food.
 I was impressed that the conference organisers included the likes of people like me, media professionals whose methodology and subject matter tend to invite hearty derision from academia, often for good reasons.
 But most promising for me was the inclusion in the program of papers exploring Japanese Australian Identities.

 As an Australian of Japanese heritage, thinking and rethinking my ‘Japaneseness’ is a constant preoccupation.
 Increasingly, this is in the context of being ‘Asian Australian,’ a term I hesitate to embrace because it holds so many ambiguities for someone who comes from a former and often brutal colonial power in Asia.

 What’s more, a Japanese-Australian identity (or identities) is still unformed, unexplored, too contested.
 So for the Asian Australian Studies Research Network (AASRN) conference to include a total of five Japanese-Australians presenters was indeed an important milestone.